Wolverine971/9takes/src/blog/people/celebrities/Kim-Kardashian.md

 > **Disclaimer** This analysis of Kim Kardashian's Enneagram type is purely speculative, based on publicly available information, and may not reflect the actual personality type of Kim Kardashian.

 <p class="firstLetter">Every move she makes, every word she utters, every outfit she wears - they all contribute to a narrative that has captivated audiences worldwide.
-Kim Kardashian is not just a reality television star, but an entrepreneur, a beauty mogul, and a controversial figure.
+Kim K is not just a reality television star, but an entrepreneur, a beauty mogul, and a controversial figure.
 Today, we venture into her personality from a fresh angle, positioning Kim as a potential archetype of the Enneagram Type 3 - The Achiever.</p>

 <details>
 <summary class="accordion">TL;DR: Why Kim is an Enneagram 3</summary>